facebookresearch/pal/CONTRIBUTING.md

 * ...

 ## License
-By contributing to `mechanistic-llm`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to `pal`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.